 - Material Competency: You cannot learn what an alginate impression or a curing light is on the job.
 You must walk in knowing your basic dental anatomy and standard tray setups.

-Let’s analyze the compensation: $14.00 to $16.00 an hour in Tampa does not cover the local cost of living.
+Let’s analyze the compensation: $14.00 to $16.00 an hour falls significantly short of the MIT Living Wage Calculator’s threshold (approx. $22.00/hour) for a single adult in the Tampa metro area.
 You are not taking this role for the paycheck; you are taking it for the career leverage.

-- Guaranteed Pipeline: Successful survival of this externship effectively guarantees a full-time W2 job offer upon graduation.
+- Employment Pipeline: Structured pathway to a full-time W2 job offer upon successful program completion.

 Clinic Logistics & Deployment